devsu/condor-auth/README.md

 ## How to use

+By default, this module is designed to work with **JWts** and **role-based** authorization.
+Anyways, it's flexible enough to allow any other authorization [strategy](#strategies).

+### Role-based authorization

-Two steps are needed for authorization to work:
+Two steps are needed for role-based authorization to work:

-- First we need to define how to obtain the user permissions from the token (or from anywhere else).
+- [1.
+Map the roles](#1-mapping-roles): Define how to obtain the roles from the token (or from anywhere else).
-- Then we should define the permissions required to access each of the GRPC methods.
+- [2.
+Configure access rules](#2-configuring-access-rules): Define the roles required to access each of the GRPC methods.

+### Resource-based authorization

+For resource based authorization, you can skip step one, and just use **custom validators** when defining the [access rules](#2-configuring-access-rules).

-### 1. Mapping Permissions
+### 1. Mapping Roles

 By default, **condor-auth** expects a valid JWT token in the `authorization` metadata.
 It will verify it, and convert it to an object you can easily use.

-Then, you need to define how to map the information in the token to the resources the permissions the user has.
+Then, you need to define how to map the information in the token to the roles the user has.

+Let's say for example, that the user has the `admin` role in `my-grpc-application`, and the `user` roles in `another-app`.

 Here's an example on how you would instantiate **condor-auth** and map the permissions.